viyomam/viyomamtalk/README.md

 2. Copy and paste `apiKey` from your Firebase app console's `Overview > Add Firebase to your web app` to `src/config.js`

-3. Enable `Google` Authentication in your Firebase app console's `Auth > Sign-in method` settings
+3. Enable `Sign-in providers` you want to use in your Firebase app console's `Authentication > Sign-in method` settings

 4. Change `projects.default` value to your app name in `.firebaserc`